Fernap/UberASMTool/assets/readme.txt

 The status bar code file (given by statusbar: in the list file) has only one label used, "main:", which is run during levels, a little later than normal main: code, right before the status bar is updated.
+Any code here should also end in RTS instead of RTL

+Note that unlike regular resources, code for the status bar and global code files is included with the main UberASM patch, rather than getting their own freecode blocks.
+Due to how these are built, you also can't use the %prot macros in these.

 ---------------------------------------------------------------------
 -                         SA-1                                      -